 How to Select an Onsite Grooming School

-Before taking your first step on a career path into the grooming industry we recommend you consider several important decisions which will affect your entire career.
-You must consider the physical rigors imposed by grooming pets, and the infinite patience required of you to safely groom them.
-If you decide a grooming career is four paws up for you, the next big question is, “Will your initial grooming education be an onsite school or home study, or both?”
+Before taking your first step on a career path into the grooming industry, we recommend you consider several important decisions which will affect your entire career.
+You must consider the physical rigors imposed by grooming pets and the infinite patience required of you to groom them safely.
+If you decide a grooming career is four paws up for you, the next big question is, “Will your initial grooming education be an onsite school, home study, or both?”

-In this two-part article we begin with educational opportunities offered by onsite grooming schools, including those offering short-term home study before attending an onsite location.
+This two-part article begins with educational opportunities offered by onsite grooming schools, including those offering short-term home study before attending an onsite location.